-The efficacy, safety, simplicity and acceptability of vasectomy suggest that a reversible mechanical method of vas occlusion would be an attractive male contraceptive option.
-Since vasectomy reversal is neither cheap nor widely available, more reversible vas occlusion methods are needed (120).
-A nonsurgical, potentially reversible technique involving percutaneous injections of polymers that harden in-situ to form occluding plugs which may be later removed to restore fertility was reported (121) but, despite preliminary positive findings (122), formal evaluation showed vas occlusion had lower efficacy (inducing azoospermia) than vasectomy (123).
-In a phase II randomized clinical trial, a urethane-coated nylon thread intravas device was more acceptable with fewer complications but was less effective in producing azoospermia compared with no-scalpel vasectomy (124).
-A hydrophilic gel, composed of copolymer of styrene and maleic anhydride delivered in dimethyl sulfoxide, forms a charged spermicidal biopolymer when injected into the vas deferens which is stable but potentially removable.
-Experiments in rats favor sodium bicarbonate over dimethyl sulphoxide for intravasal injection for effective reversal of occlusion (125).
-Preliminary non-comparative clinical evaluation showed azoospermia in 12 men with no pregnancies in their wives for 12 months following intravasal injection suggesting vasal occlusion (126); however, some morphologically damaged and non-functional sperm persist in the ejaculate (127) but the mechanisms of the deleterious effects on sperm structure and function remain unexplained (128).
-One randomized controlled clinical trial has shown that a prototype implantable non-occlusive intra-vasal device, comprising a nylon thread encased in barium-impregnated polyurethane, is as effective for sterilization as standard no-scalpel sterilization with no more adverse effects (129); however the reversibility of this device remains to be demonstrated.
-Other technical developments including percutaneous injection of sclerosants and transcutaneous delivery of physical agents (ultrasound, lasers) continue to be developed slowly (130).
+The efficacy, safety, simplicity, and acceptability of vasectomy suggest that a reversible mechanical method of vasa occlusion would be an attractive male contraceptive option.
+Since vasectomy reversal is neither cheap nor widely available, more reversible vasa occlusion methods are needed (129).
+A nonsurgical, potentially reversible technique involving percutaneous injections of polymers that harden in-situ to form occluding plugs which might be later removed to restore fertility was reported (130) but, despite preliminary positive findings (131), formal evaluation showed vasa occlusion had lower efficacy (inducing azoospermia) than vasectomy (132).
+In a phase II randomized clinical trial, urethane-coated nylon thread intra-vasa devices were more acceptable with fewer complications but were less effective in producing azoospermia, compared with no-scalpel vasectomy (133).
+A hydrophilic gel, composed of co-polymer of styrene and maleic anhydride delivered in dimethyl sulfoxide, forms a charged spermicidal biopolymer when injected into the vas deferens that is stable but potentially removable.
+Experiments in rats favor sodium bicarbonate over dimethyl sulphoxide for intravasal injection for effective reversal of occlusion (134).
+Preliminary non-comparative clinical evaluation showed azoospermia in 12 men with no pregnancies in their wives for 12 months following intravasal injection suggesting effective vasal occlusion (135); however, some morphologically damaged and non-functional sperm persist in the ejaculate (136) but the mechanisms of the deleterious effects on sperm structure and function remain unexplained (137).
+In an extended multi-center phase III study of 139 fertile married men who had a single, bilateral intravasal injection of a styrene maleic anhydride copolymer in 120 μl of dimethyl sulphoxide solution (Reversible Inhibition of Sperm under Guidance, RISUG) were followed for six months after injection.
+In six men, the injections failed to be delivered, but in the remainder, 110 achieved azoospermia within 1 month and 23 achieved azoospermia 3 to 6 months after the procedure.
+After ceasing condom use in the first 2 months after injection, there were no pregnancies in the 133 men with successful occlusion over the next 4 months whereas pregnancies were reported in two of six men who had failed injections; however, reversibility was not reported (138).
+Another phase III randomized controlled clinical trial has shown that a prototype implantable non-occlusive intra-vasal device. comprising a nylon thread encased in bariumimpregnated polyurethane, is as effective for sterilization as standard no-scalpel sterilization with no more adverse effects (139); however the reversibility of this device remains to be demonstrated.
+A promising development for a reversible vas occlusion is a solution for transcutaneous intravasal injection which forms a hydrogel in the vas to reversibly occlude it.
+The injection solution, comprising sodium alginate conjugated with thioketal and including titanium dioxide and calcium chloride, transforms after injection into the vas deferens into an occluding hydrogel.
+Subsequently, the occluding hydrogel can be cleared in vivo by noninvasive application of ultrasound that generates reactive oxygen species in the hydrogel causing cleavage of the thicketal and recanalizing the vas deferens.
+Experimental studies in rats demonstrated fully effective contraception and reversibility (140).
+Other technical developments including percutaneous injection of sclerosants and transcutaneous delivery of physical agents (ultrasound, lasers) continue to be developed slowly (141).